jvmourao/Applied-OMICs-Tutorial/docs/source/ngs-data.rst

 Bioinformaticians can work with different bacterial **multi-omics data** (e.g., genomics, proteomics, transcriptomics, metabolomics).

 .. note::
-   Multi-omics data can be originated from your own project or can be acquired through different databases/repositories.
-There are a panoply of available **databases/repositories** that are of utmost importance to store, maintain and share these data [ZHULIN2015]_.
+   Multi-omics data can be originated from your own project or can be acquired through different databases or repositories.
+They are of utmost importance to store, maintain and share data [ZHULIN2015]_.

 For the purpose of this Tutorial, you will explore some of these databases and acquire **two types of data**: